leanix/leanix-github-agent/README.md

 ```

-> Note: You should add an additional COPY and the final RUN for each certificate you need to insert into the image.
+> **Note:** Add an additional COPY and the final RUN for each certificate you need to insert into the image.

 #### Using amd64 images on Apple M1